 Bantam eggs are, of course, smaller than standard eggs, roughly half the size of standard eggs.
 The ratio for using them in cooking is 3 bantam eggs for every 2 standard eggs.

 Bantams tend to get a bad rap for laying.
 Admittedly it was about eight months before mine started to lay, but they have been pretty consistent since then.
 This past winter, we have certainly had more bantam eggs than standard – thankfully!

 Bantams of standard fowl tend to lay slightly larger eggs and are more prolific than the true bantams.

-Some go broody others not, but the broodies defend their eggs and chicks fiercely and they make great mothers – not even standard hens will mess with a bantam broody!
-Many folks keep one or two bantam broodies to hatch out their standard eggs because they are so reliable.
-Obviously a bantam cannot cover as many eggs, but that doesn’t mean they won’t try!
+Some go broody, others not, but the broodies defend their eggs and chicks fiercely, and they make great mothers – not even standard hens will mess with a bantam broody!
+Many folks keep one or two bantam broodies to hatch out their standard eggs because they are reliable.
+Obviously, a bantam cannot cover as many eggs, but that doesn’t mean they won’t try!

 As always, some breeds of the rooster are better than others, so research your chosen breed carefully.

-From the brooder box on, bantams mixed with standard-sized breeds must fight for their place in the pecking order.
-Batam chicks are extremely small, but not all of them are concerned with their size, nor do they even know they are small.
+Bantams mixed with standard-sized breeds must fight for their place in the pecking order from the brooder box.
+Bantam chicks are petite, but not all are concerned with their size, nor do they even know they are small.
 Bantams can be extremely bold, and sometimes flighty, birds, depending on the breed.

 Adding new bantams to a coop full of established standard chickens is a recipe for disaster.
-You may have been able to add chickens of the same size to an establish coop and the birds work things out pretty quickly.
-On the other hand, a bantam may not be able to fight back and the larger birds may trample it, peck it, or prevent it from getting to the feeder.
+You may have been able to add chickens of the same size to an established coop, and the birds work things out pretty quickly.
+On the other hand, a bantam may not be able to fight back, and the larger birds may trample it, peck it, or prevent it from getting to the feeder.